Purpose of the PSP and background

 - Christine Bundy – Psychologist, University of Cardiff

-- Sandeep Mukherjee – Consultant Rheumatologist, Royal Bournemouth and Christchurch Hospitals
+- Sandeep Mukherjee – Consultant Rheumatologist, University Hospitals Dorset NHS Foundation Trust

 - Philip Helliwell – Professor of Rheumatology, University of Leeds